Ignatian Spirituality

 A Spirituality of the Heart

-What do we do, out of love
+What we do, we do out of love

 A Reflective Spirituality

-Noticing and always discerning
+It is noticing and always discerning

 All for the Greater Glory of God